TeleAI-mcp/flex-booking-system-1y1u/README.md

-# flex-booking-system-1y1u
+# Flex Booking System 1Y1U

-A reservation and booking system for modern development workflows
+A reservation and booking system for modern development workflows.